simo54/Size_my_repo/README.md

 A xlsx file is generated once the work is done.

+## How to run it

+Download this repo and execute the main.py file.

 ## Custom

 You _must_ specify a path once launched, if there are no folders to skip the script will get every single of the whole repo (including subfolders).